Skip to main content

 • Slash Commands --- Quickly insert any content type with the / menu.

-• Embeds & Media --- Add images, diagrams, and embedded content.
+• Embeds & Media --- Add images, video, audio, files, diagrams, and embedded content.

 • Mentions --- Reference people, documents, and channels.